 The Vimy Foundation is a leading voice on the First World War in Canada.

-- Leadership – shaping informed and engaged leaders of tomorrow
+Leadership - shaping informed and engaged leaders of tomorrow

-- Legacy – evolving our connection to our First World War heritage
+Legacy - evolving our connection to our First World War heritage

-- Longevity – delivering on a commitment to maintaining operational excellence
+Longevity - delivering on a commitment to maintaining operational excellence

-- The creation of Vimy Place in Notre Dame de Grâce Park in Montreal;
+3. Creation of Vimy Place in Notre-Dame-de-Grâce Park in Montreal;

-- Successfully hosted gala events across the country celebrating Vimy Ridge Day;
+5. Hosting gala events across the country celebrating Vimy Ridge Day;

 Inspired by the heroic victory of the Canadian Forces at Vimy Ridge, the Vimy Foundation believes that the key to a successful future lies in knowing one's past, and that the remarkable story of Vimy should be shared with young people from across the country.